ward/irc-butler/README.md

 # Running

-Edit `main.js` (TODO: proper configuration file, TODO: Default to some random names) with your IRC information.
+Edit `main.js` with your IRC information.

 # Testing